jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 Go to [http://www.yiiframework.com/download/][yii download].

 I recommend using the Composer method to install the basic application template.
-Install Yii into an "api" subfolder of your app to keep it separate from the rest of your code.
+Install Yii into an "/api/v1" subfolder of your app to keep it separate from the rest of your code.

 ## Customize .htaccess and web config to show pretty URLs